corsis/PortFusion/README.markdown

 ### Trademark Policy

 ```
-You may only distribute unchanged official binaries downloaded from
+You may only distribute unchanged official binaries using the
-corsis.eu using the PortFusion and Corsis Marks.
+PortFusion and Corsis Marks.

 If you're taking full advantage of the open-source nature of Corsis
 products and making significant functional changes, you may not